 Look to inky blues and greens that sit well in a natural setting, and use them on textured surfaces like wall paneling to add depth.
 Explore blue room ideas and green room ideas for further inspiration.

 5. Buying 'fast furniture' to get the look

-Don't get rid of lived-in pieces, or replace them with get-the-look furniture.
-Authenticity is key; make the patina a focal point.
-It's all about longevity and character, and a beautiful rustic kitchen table will be a talking-point piece as well as a practical social hub.
+Don't get rid of lived-in pieces, or replace them with get-the-look furniture, it's all about longevity, character, and more sustainable and eco-decor.
+Authenticity is key – make the patina a focal point; a beautiful, rustic kitchen table will be a talking-point piece as well as a practical social hub.

 6. Not mixing modern and vintage

 Be sure to throw in some vintage-style pieces to add character to that crisp all-white backdrop.
-Finding harmony between old and new is essential to the look.
+Finding harmony between the old and new is essential to the look.

-Interior designer Marie Flanigan says: 'Whether passed down through the family over generations or found at a local flea market, antiques are an important factor in the modern farmhouse design formula.
+Interior designer Marie Flanigan says, 'whether passed down through the family over generations or found at a local flea market, antiques are an important factor in the modern farmhouse design formula.
 The character and patina of vintage furnishings lend a welcome sense of warmth and texture to every space, creating a cozy vibe that feels lovingly collected over time.'